Please scroll down for full controller specification

 The DNO is a popular mid-sized PWM electric motor control with built-in reversing suitable for use in 12V to 36V applications.
 It is ideal for 5″ locomotives, and has also proved very successful in small industrial motor control projects.
 DNOs are often used in conjunction with our DMR-203 to provide radio control of large models such as this Panther tank, or robots.

-- 12V, 24V, and 36V operation easily selectable by internal link [default is 24V].
-48V operation is possible, see notes in specification tab.
+12V, 24V, and 36V operation selectable by internal link [default is 24V].
+48V operation is possible, see notes in support tab.

 The manual is designed to be printed double-sided in A4 booklet format.
 To print the booklet from the PDF on a double-sided printer, select Booklet in the Page Size & Handling section of the print window, and set Orientation to Portrait.